 As is the case with all islands in the Turks and Caicos, there’s no public transport on North Caicos and Middle Caicos.
-The transport options are limited to rental cars, taxis, and of course hitchhiking!
+The transport options are limited to rental cars and taxis.
+Taxis cannot generally be found waiting at any location on both islands, and as such it’s necessary to reserve in advance.

 Due to their limited populations, there are only a few taxis on North Caicos and Middle Caicos, and these are based on North Caicos.

-A road causeway connects the two islands, so it’s possible to arrange taxi service on either island, yet be aware that there may be additional cost for pickups on Middle Caicos due to the 25 minute transit time to cross over.
+A road causeway connects the two islands, so it’s possible to arrange taxi service on either island, yet be aware that there may be an additional cost for pickups on Middle Caicos due to the 25-minute transit time to cross over.

 Taxis throughout the Turks and Caicos are typically larger passenger vans such as the Ford E-Series or Chevrolet Express vans, which can carry about ten passengers with ample luggage.

-There’s typically only one spot on North Caicos and Middle Caicos where a taxi may be found waiting, and that’s Sandy Point Marina.
-This small marina is the landing point of the Caribbean Cruisin' passenger ferry that travels between Providenciales and North Caicos, and the complex offers the small restaurant of Higg's Café and shaded seating.
-Keep in mind that there are only typically 2-4 taxis operating on the two islands, and we highly reserving in advance to ensure availability.
+There’s typically only one spot on North Caicos and Middle Caicos where a taxi may be found waiting (and not always), and that’s Bellefield Landing.
+This small marina is the landing point of the Caribbean Cruisin' passenger ferry that travels between Providenciales and North Caicos.
+Keep in mind that there are only typically 2-4 taxis operating on the two islands, and we highly advise reserving in advance to ensure availability.

 Taxi fares tend to be high, largely due to the limited business on North Caicos and Middle Caicos.

-Favourite attractions and stops include Wade's Green Plantationn, a Loyalist cotton plantation, Flamingo Pond Overlook, the Cottage Pond blue hole, Conch Bar Caves, the vibrant turquoise Bottle Creek Lagoon, and the majestic Mudjin Harbour coastline.
+Favorite attractions and stops include Wade's Green Plantation, a Loyalist cotton plantation, Flamingo Pond Overlook, the Cottage Pond blue hole, Conch Bar Caves, the vibrant turquoise Bottle Creek Lagoon, and the majestic Mudjin Harbour coastline.

 When visiting North Caicos and Middle Caicos on a day trip from Providenciales, one advantage of taking a guided tour is that your driver is very likely to get you back to the dock in time for the ferry!